 Customer communication and lead qualification

 If prospects are reaching out and waiting hours — or days — for a response, you are losing them to whoever answers first.
 This is the highest-ROI application of AI for most small businesses, because it is revenue-direct.
 An AI agent that qualifies leads, answers real questions, and routes serious prospects to the right next step does not replace your sales process.
 It protects the top of it.
+See how AI generates more revenue when applied here specifically.

 Appointment scheduling and intake